 Ventiford Basin Planning Application Submitted - April 2017

 Plans for the re-watering of the Ventiford Basin have been submitted to Teignbrige Planners and can be viewed on

 The proposals include the construction of a small clay-cored dam at the Southern end of the basin, making good the granite walls and lining the bed with an impervious layer to make it watertight.
 The basin would fill with Winter flood water which would then be held and topped-up with a small flow from the Ventiford Brook.
 On completion of the major works, landscaping will take place resulting in an attractive rest area for residents and tourists enjoying the Stover Trail and Templer Way.

-Click and expand to see detail fo the Proposed Dam andLandscape Plan
+Click and expand to see detail of the Proposed Dam andLandscape Plan